 A period of waiting followed the Tengku's resurgence.
 A distinct section of Malay opinion wanted the NOC regime to continue indefinitely as it felt that this, rather than Parliament, was the best guarantee of the Malay political position.
-Meanwhile, UMNO's 'Big Three'-the Tengku, Tun Razak and Dr. Ismail--had to play their cards carefully.
+Meanwhile UMNO's 'Big Three'-the Tengku, Tun Razak and Dr. Ismail-had to play their cards carefully.
 Both the Tengku and Dr. Ismail stated their commitment to democracy explicitly.
-'The Government comes to power through elections and the wishes of the people are clear,' said the Tengku.
-'They want its support for Dr. Mahathir.
+The Government comes to power through elections and the wishes of the people are clear,' said the Tengku.
+They want its support for Dr. Mahathir.
 It organized a modest demonstration in July 1969 against the Tengku at the University of Malaya.
 A few lecturers took part in this demonstration.

 &lt;sup>13 In his announcement, Dato Rahman stated that as from January 1970, teaching in the Standard One classes of the existing English-medium schools (except during the English, Chinese and Tamil language sessions) would be conducted wholly in Malay.
-Utusan Melayu, 11 July 1969.
-The next year, the conversion to Malay would take place in Standard Two and so on until Upper Form Six.
+Utusan Melayu, 11 July 1969, The onwersion to Malay would take place in Standard Two and so on until Upper Form Six.

-&lt;sup>14 Straits Times.
-19 July 1969.
+Straits Times, 19 July 1969.

-parliamentary democracy.'
-Dr. Ismail in an interview with Utusan Melayu declared that in the absence of democracy, it would not be possible to judge whether the people supported the Alliance or not.
+narliamentary democracy.'15 Dr. Ismail in an interview with Urusan Melayu declared that in the absence of democracy, it would not be possible to judge whether the people supported the Alliance or not.
 'A powerful government is one that is not afraid to practise democracy,' he added.
-'This is the reason I like democracy.'
-Tun Razak, who had become the pinnacle of hope for those dissatisfied with the Tengku's regime, was extremely guarded.
-At the outset, he assured the public that the state of emergency would not be prolonged 'one day' longer than necessary'.
-However, when calm was restored, he linked the idea of income distribution to the return to democracy.
+'This is the reason I like democracy.'16 Tun Razak, who had become the pinnacle of hope for those dissatisfied with the Tengku's regime, was extremely guarded.
+At the outset, he assured the public that the state of emergency would not be prolonged 'one day longer than necessary'.
+17 However, when calm was restored, he linked the idea of income distribution to the return to democracy.
+Democracy cannot work in Malaysia in terms of political equality alone.
+The democratic process must be spelt out also in terms of more equitable distribution of wealth and opportunity,"18 At one point, he even implied that an indefinite postponment of the restoration of democracy was necessary.
+'Everything possible must be done to correct the economic imbalance among the races'.
+Tun Razak told the governing council of the MARA Institute of Technology.
+'Unless the have-nots are assured of a better position in the economic life, and unless the benefits are justly distributed, there is no possibility of the country returning to normal."19

-'Democracy cannot work in Malaysia in terms of political equality alone.
-The democratic process must be spelt out also in terms of more equitable distribution of wealth and opportunity.'
-At one point, he even implied that an indefinite postponment of the restoration of democracy was necessary.
-'Everything possible must be done to correct the economic imbalance among the races', Tun Razak told the governing council of the MARA Institute of Technology.
-'Unless the have-nots are assured of a better position in the economic life, and unless the benefits are justly distributed, there is no possibility of the country returning to normal.'
-19 turning-point in the waiting period was the resumed The elections in Sarawak and Sabah.
-These elections to the federal parliament of Malaysia and the State Assembly of Sarawak had been scheduled to coincide with the Malayan elections in May 1969, but balloting, which was planned for a span of several owing distances underdeveloped weeks to great and communications, had to be interrupted by the NOC after the declaration of a state of national emergency.
+The turning-point in the waiting period was the resumed elections in Sarawak and Sabah.
+These elections to the federal parliament of Malaysia and the State Assembly of Sarawak had been scheduled to coincide with the Malayan elections in May 1969, but balloting, which was planned for a span of several weeks owing to great distances and underdeveloped communications, had to be interrupted by the NOC after the declaration of a state of national emergency.
 Leaders from four of the five parties in Sarawak protested against the interruption of balloting on the grounds that there were no security risks involved in the continuation of polling.
-The rioting was confined to Kuala weeks
+The rioting was confined to Kuala

-&lt;sup>15 Ibid.
+Ibid.
 6 May 1970.

-&lt;sup>16 Utusan Melayu, 18 July 1969.
+Utusan Melayu, 18 July 1969.

-&lt;sup>17 Straits Times, 13 September 1969.
+Straits Times, 13 September 1969.

-&lt;sup>18 Ibid.
-10 November 1969.
+Ibid, 10 November 1969.

-&lt;sup>19 Sunday Times, 15 March 1970.
+Sunday Times, 15 March 1970.